nsls-ii-forge/docs/source/creating_packages.rst

 the directory with cloned **event-model-feedstock** repository.

-For each package we will create a temporary directory that may be deleted after feedstock initialize and the feedstock directory that will contain the feedstock repository:
+For each package we will create a temporary directory that may be deleted after a feedstock is initialized and the feedstock directory that will contain the feedstock repository:

 ``~/src/nsls-ii-forge/(package_name)`` -